-Specifically, the amount of performance equity awarded under the plan is based on:
+Specifically, the amount of performance equity awarded under the Share Unit Plan is based on:

 - Comparative TSR over both the historical three-and-five-year periods.
-In addition, the performance against other metrics such as the S&P/TSX Global Base Metals Index and copper price are reviewed; - Three-year historical performance against the CBI measures which include long term planning factors and execution against the long-term strategic plans; - Prior Performance Equity Award grants, dilution and "burn rate" which ensure that the outcome is fair to all stakeholders and to avoid any unusual or unforeseen outcomes resulting from share price volatility; - The structure of the Performance Equity Award plan provides continued post-award long-term performance incentives to link the incentive further to the shareholder experience; - Vesting of 50% of the share units granted under the Corporation's Performance Equity Award plan are tied to relative TSR performance over a three-year future time period; - All Performance Equity Awards vest over a three-year period to ensure that executives are continually participating in the TSR and share value fluctuations over the commodity cycles; - Stock options have a seven-year life, which provides a longer term value appreciation time period that can maximize value realization; and
+In addition, the performance against other metrics such as the S&P/TSX Global Base Metals Index and copper price are reviewed; - Three-year historical performance against the CBI measures which include long-term planning factors and execution against the long-term strategic plans; - Prior Performance Equity Award grants, dilution and "burn rate" which ensure that the outcome is fair to all stakeholders and to avoid any unusual or unforeseen outcomes resulting from share price volatility; - The structure of the Performance Equity Award provides continued post-award long-term performance incentives to link the incentive further to the shareholder experience; - Vesting of two thirds of the share units granted under the Corporation's Performance Equity Award plan are tied to relative TSR performance over a three-year future time period; - All Performance Equity Awards vest over a three-year period to ensure that executives are continually participating in the TSR and share value fluctuations over the commodity cycles; - Stock options have a seven-year life, which provides a longer term value appreciation

-All executives have a meaningful, minimum shareholding requirement to ensure that they have ongoing exposure to shareholder value experience regardless of the vesting of Performance Equity Awards.
+- time period that can maximize value realization; and - All executives have a meaningful, minimum shareholding requirement to ensure that they have ongoing exposure to shareholder value experience regardless of the vesting of Performance Equity Awards.

 In assessing comparative total shareholder return we normally use a December-to-December volume weighted average price ("VWAP").
 When determining the amount of performance equity to award we use a 20-day VWAP ending at the meeting date on which the HRCC determined the number of Performance Equity Awards to grant.
 This will vary from the one-day spot price required to be used in reporting values under securities regulations.
 This approach ensures that short-term share price volatility is eliminated to a large extent and provides a fairer outcome.
-Generally, the allocation of Performance Equity Awards for all executives is an approximate 50/50 split between stock options and share units.

 The value of Performance Equity Awards is targeted at two times an executive's CBI award.
 Generally, the Performance Equity Award value will be increased or decreased on the performance measures discussed above with a 20% range up and down from target.
 However, no Performance Equity Award is guaranteed, the actual award could be zero if warranted by performance or the Corporation's circumstances and the HRCC and Board retain absolute discretion in determining the quantum of each Performance Equity Award.
-The evaluation period and vesting periods ensure a longterm performance connection for executives and provides a significant retention factor, particularly in connection with the Corporation's executive share ownership guidelines.
+The evaluation period and vesting periods ensure a long-term performance connection for executives and provides a significant retention factor, particularly in connection with the Corporation's executive share ownership guidelines.